 - 1. Ask questions and solve problems

 - 2. Use models

 - 3. Design prototypes

 - 4. Investigate

-- 5. Analyse and interpret data
+- 5. Analyze and interpret data

 - 6. Use computational thinking

 - 7. Engage in argument from evidence

 - 8. Obtain, evaluate, and communicate information

-The guiding principle is that every pupil should engage in all of these practices across the projects in each year group.
+The guiding principle is that every student should engage in all of these practices across the projects in each grade.